ronaldpereira/atom-snippets/README.md

-# My onw Atom Editor Snippets
+# My own Atom Editor Snippets

 Author: Ronald Pereira (https://github.com/ronaldpereira/atom-snippets)

-The file above contains my most used functions in C language and it's auto completions on Atom Text Editor.
+The file above contains my most used functions in C language, HTML and others.
+It works as auto completions on Atom Text Editor.

 You can download Atom in this link (https://atom.io/)